TooAngel/screeps/doc/Quests.md

 # Quests

-The TooAngel AI provides Quests which can be solved by other players.
+The TooAngel AI provides Quests which solvable by other players.
 Solving a quest brings reputation and sometimes resources, too.
 With increasing reputation the difficulty level of the quests increases, from build some constructionSites up to 'Room xyz needs to have an unclaimed controller in tick ...'

-The reputation for the players is public visible and can be used to get an idea how advanced other players are.
+The reputation of the players is public visible and gives an indicator how advanced other players are.
 And hopefully it brings even more fun playing against the TooAngel bot on a private server.

-And most important, it is the best way I could come up with to authorize multiple instances of the TooAngel AI with each other.
+And most important, the best way I could come up with to handle interaction of the TooAngel AI instances.

-The reputation is used to weight other players, e.g. players with high reputation are allowed to pass through reserved or controlled rooms.
-Also players are allowed to send quests, which were solved by them self previous to the TooAngel AI.
+The reputation weights other players, e.g. players with high reputation can pass through reserved or controlled rooms without punishment.
+Other players can send quests to the TooAngel AI, which they solved.

 ## Communication